kavinmahendran09/kavinmahendran09/README.md

 # 👋 Hi, I'm Kavin!

-I love building cool things with code and making life easier for students (shoutout to **Acehive**!).
+I love building cool things with code and making life easier (shoutout to **Acehive**!).
 When I'm not coding, I’m probably debugging something… or pretending to.

 ---